andreaspoletti/synology-cloudflare-ddns/README.md

 - You have a Cloudflare account and have access to your API key.
 - `curl` and `jq` are installed on your Synology NAS.
 - Your domain name is managed by Cloudflare, and you have the permissions to modify its DNS records.
+- Synology DDNS client is installed on your Synology NAS (more info on this in the [Installation](#installation) section).

 ## Usage